Phony Tax Credits Wind Up with Jail, Legal Malpractice Lawsuit

 Orton says he and other NFL players relied on the law firm for tax advice.
 According to the complaint, the players invested in a complex oil and gas deal that was supposed to offer tax credits.
 When the credits didn’t materialize, Orton sued.
 He claims that the lawyers were negligent and misrepresented the tax implications of the investment.
 He says he relied on their bad advice when making the investment.

-Suits such as this are unfortunately common.
+Kyle Orton’s lawsuit is unfortunately common.
 Lawyers and accountants make mistakes.
 Even if the advice was bad, however, doesn’t automatically mean you can successfully sue your attorney.
 Lawyers and accountants do not usually make guarantees.
 To sue a professional, you often must prove that the standard of care was not met.

 The good news is that most financial professionals have malpractice insurance.
 It does not hurt, however, to ask your tax professional if he or she is insured before you rely on their advice.